 In Washington State, two agencies (EPA and Ecology) and eight tribes have Section 401 certification authority.
 The EPA has Section 401 certification authority for activities on most Tribal lands and on Federal lands with exclusive jurisdiction within the state of Washington.
 As of December 2016, the EPA has approved nine tribes' Section 401 certification authority over activities on their respective tribal lands (the Confederated Tribes of the Chehalis Reservation, Kalispel Tribe of Indians, Lummi Nation, Makah Tribe, Port Gamble S'Klallam Tribe, Puyallup Tribe of Indians, Spokane Tribe of Indians, Swinomish Indian Tribal Community, Tulalip Tribes).
 The Confederated Tribes of the Colville Reservation and Quinault Indian Nation are seeking Section 401 certification authority.
-Ecology is authorized to make Section 401 certification decisions for activities on all other public (non-federal) and private lands in the state.
+Ecology is authorized to make Section 401 certification authority.
 See Chapter 430 for background on surface water quality standards and documentation and the WSDOT Environmental permits & approvals webpage for Section 401 certification.